Pralka53/Pralka53.github.io/README.md

 Simple website!

-I don't own any rights to the photos posted on the site
+I don't own any rights to the photos posted on the site.